111Maaz/WorkKar/README.md

 ## 🧹 Codebase Cleanup

 The codebase has been cleaned to remove all mentions of placeholder names and has been standardized to use the "WorkKar" branding and iconography.

+## 📍 Location Handling

+When a user selects their location (either by pin-pointing on the map or using the "Use My Location" button):

+- The app fetches the **full, human-readable address** using the Nominatim API and saves it as the `location_address` (text) in the database.
+- The app saves the **coordinates** as a geometry value (WKT, e.g., `POINT(lng lat)`) in the `location_coordinates` (geometry) column.
+- This is required for distance calculation and for users to find nearby workers.
+- If either value is missing, the profile cannot be saved or updated.

+**Example:**
+- `location_address`: `Murad Nagar, Ward 70 Mehdipatnam, Greater Hyderabad Municipal Corporation Central Zone, Hyderabad, Asif Nagar mandal, Hyderabad, Telangana, 500264, India`
+- `location_coordinates`: `0101000020E61000000009005B649C5340157C7159BC633140`

+This logic applies to both profile updates and worker sign-up.